 Meet Our Experts

 National Geographic Emerging Explorer and Urban Agriculturalist Caleb Harper believes the future of agriculture lies in urban farms, and uses the technologies of computing, architecture, and engineering to explore and develop new food systems.
 A research scientist at MIT’s Media Lab, Caleb directs the Open Agriculture Initiative, which uses existing urban real estate and soil-less gardening to grow plants faster than a traditional farm 365 days a year (even during New England winters!), and produces food that is fresher and cheaper than what is available in grocery stores.
 His work has been featured by TIME, WIRED, The Economist, the Institute of Electronics and Electrical Engineers, the World Urban Forum, USAID and TED.
-Caleb joined the workshop in 2017.
-Expert information for 2018 coming soon.
+Caleb will join the Engineering and Robotics Workshop on the MIT campus.